AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Failure to Stop

-But what happens if you hit a parked car, for example, and keep on driving?
-This is known as failure to stop.
-In that case, and any time you engage in a hit-and-run, you could be guilty of either a misdemeanor or a felony, depending on the consequences of the crash.
+If you hit a parked car, for example, and keep on driving, the offense is known as failure to stop.
+You could be guilty of either a misdemeanor or a felony, depending on the consequences of the crash.

-What’s the difference between injury and serious bodily injury?
-Unlike a regular injury, Colorado statutes define serious bodily injury as having, at the time of the actual injury or later, a substantial risk of:
+Colorado defines serious bodily injury as having, at the time of the actual injury or later, a substantial risk of:

 • Death